 Cooking / shopping

 Help with Eco project

 Help in the house

-Staying with us, you will experience conscious family life in a continuum concept/attachment parenting style, healthy nutrient dense food, simple farm life producing our own food, and a nature based lifestyle.
+Staying with us, you will experience conscious family life in a continuum concept/respectful parenting style, healthy nutrient dense food, simple farm life producing our own food, procuring wild foods, and a nature based lifestyle.

 Other learning opportunities:

 Acupuncture and Chinese medicine